cockroachdb/docs/cockroachcloud/serverless-faqs.md

 ### What are the usage limits of Cockroach Cloud Serverless (beta)?

-Free clusters have a limit of 100M Request Units per month and 5GB of storage, but the performance is throttled to a maximum of 100 RUs/second.
+Free clusters have a limit of 250M Request Units per month and 5GB of storage, but the performance is throttled to a maximum of 100 RUs/second.
 Paid clusters have access to the same resources with no limitations in addition to the amount you pay for.

 ### What is a Request Unit?

 All resource usage in CockroachCloud Serverless (beta) is measured in Request Units, or RUs.
-RUs represent the compute and I/O resources used by a read or a write query.
+RUs represent the compute and I/O resources used by a query.
 All database operations cost a certain amount of RUs depending on the resources used.
-For example, a "small read" might cost 1 RU, and a "large read" such as a full table scan with indexes could cost 100 RUs.
+For example, a "small read" might cost 1 RU, and a "large read" such as a full table scan with indexes might cost 100 RUs.

 ### Do I have to pay for CockroachCloud Serverless (beta)?

 No, you can create a Serverless cluster that is free forever.
-If you choose to create a paid cluster, you will only be charged for the resources you use up to your spend limit.
+If you choose to set a budget for your cluster, you will only be charged for the resources you use up to your spend limit.

 ### What can I use CockroachCloud Serverless (beta) for?